alvaro4356/FibonacciAPIRest/README.md

 The for loop is used to go over and operate the Fibonacci Serie.
 The variable "k" marks the beginning of the position of the Fibonacci Serie, which is 2.
 It also acts as an accountant.
-The variable "c" is an accumulator that displays the final result.
 The variables "a" and "b" store the information of the last 2 values of the serie.
+The variable "c" save and add the values of "a" and  "b" in each iteration to next show the final result.

 ## Optimization: